OnEPhEoNiX/Bharat-Intern/Wine Quality Prediction/Readme.md

 Pour your input, predict your quality! 🧪 Gather user inputs for wine characteristics, transform and standardize them, then use the trained model to predict wine quality.
 Are you sipping on a "Good" or "Not-so-good" prediction? 🍾

 🍇 Sip wisely and enjoy your journey into the world of wine quality prediction! 🌟

+Feel free to customize this Markdown content to match your project's specifics and style.
+Enjoy making your GitHub repository more engaging and visually appealing! 🍷📈🎉